tilmantroester/KiDS-1000xtSZ/scripts/README.md

 # Make cosmic shear measurements

 This is a summary in how the NaMaster measurement and covariance estimates were computed.
 The scripts listed here are the main scripts used for the measurements in the paper.
-The remaining scripts in the directory are obsolete and should be cleaned up.
+This is not an automated end-to-end pipeline and some of the scripts need to run multiple times with certain flags changed.
+Have look at what the scripts are doing and adjust accordingly for your setup.

 ## 1. Create catalogs and catalog statistics
 ```